-RSPH course schedules by semester can be found at:

-http://www.sph.emory.edu/current\students/enrollment\services/index.html.
-The LGS course atlas is located at: http://gs.emory.edu/academics/atlas.html.
+RSPH course schedules by semester can be found at: RSPH Course Schedule by Semester.
+The LGS course atlas is located at: https://atlas.emory.edu/

 2nd and Subsequent Semesters:

 Student should consult with their academic advisor, complete the pre-registration form and obtain written permission(s) prior to registering.
 Research hours and dissertation research should be indicated on the pre-registration form.
 Students should submit their pre-registration form along with their advisor's approval and any required permission(s) to the BSHES Doctoral Program Administrator for the student's file.
 Pre-registration forms are located on the BSHES PhD Program Canvas site.
 Registration for all coursework will be processed in OPUS by the PA or by the Graduate School Registrar.